bjlange/revenge/README.md

 with some fun custom web interfaces to crush everyone in my fantasy league this year.
 In other words, [data science](datasco.pe)!

 More here once there's something to talk about.
-This project is configured with Vagrant and Fabric,
+This project is configured with Vagrant and Fabric, read more about how to get it running below.

 Setting up your dev environment